How to Stay Organized With a Checklist

 If you don't want to carry a notebook around, these apps can also help you get organized.

-Apple's IOS comes with a standard Reminder app.
-Use this as an alternative process to keep you organised.
+Apple's iOS comes with a standard Reminder app.
+Use this as an alternative process to keep you organized.

 Find the Apple Reminder app limiting or not using an IOS device?
 Try Todoist: To-Do List and Task Manager.
 It's available for free on multiple devices, but it also comes with a premium option.
 Login to the app with your Google or Facebook account, or create a new one.
 I use it on my Windows 10 PC.

-Other checklist and organizational apps (some for a small fee or within in-app purchases) include:
+Other checklist and organizational apps (some have a small fee or contain in-app purchases) include: